 - Recommending graduates for licensure as a registered professional nurse.

 - Providing service to the department, division, discipline, College and community.

 - Community outreach and the development of relationships with members of the local and regional community.

 Please submit materials electronically via email to Ms. Sharon White, Administrative Assistant, Office of Academic Affairs, Davis & Elkins College.
-Please type Accounting in the subject line.
+Please type Nursing Chair in the subject line.
 Review of applications will begin immediately and continue until the position is filled.

 Davis & Elkins (D&E) is a vibrant, private, four-year, comprehensive college affiliated with the Presbyterian Church (USA).
 The College’s mission is to prepare and inspire students for success and for thoughtful engagement with the world.
 Drawing students nationally and internationally as a “College of Distinction”, Davis & Elkins also serves many first-generation students from the Appalachian region.

 Elkins is a culturally-rich mountain town of 8,000, located in the heart of West Virginia's finest outdoor recreation area.
 The College is within two to four hours of several major metropolitan areas (Charleston, WV; Pittsburgh, PA; and Washington, D.C.).

 Davis & Elkins College reserves the right to modify all job postings and job descriptions.